zer0cache/matic-docs/docs/develop/alchemy.md

 ![img](/img/alchemy/view-key.png)

-You can download and create a Metamask account for free [here](https://metamask.io/download.html).
+You can download and create a MetaMask account for free [here](https://metamask.io/download.html).
 Once you've created an account, follow these steps to set up the Polygon PoS network on your wallet.

-1. Select **Settings** from the drop-down menu in the top right corner of your Metamask wallet.
+1. Select **Settings** from the drop-down menu in the top right corner of your MetaMask wallet.
 2. Select **Networks** from the menu to the left.
 3. Connect your wallet to the Mumbai Testnet using the following parameters: